bsc-quantic/QuaNNTO/docs/cv-qnn.md

 $Tr[\hat{a}_i^\dag...\hat{a}_j^\dag \hat{a}_j...\hat{a}_i\rho_G] = \frac{1}{K}\sum\limits_{\mathcal{P}}\prod\limits_{\{p_1,p_2\}\in \mathcal{P}} Tr[\hat{a}^\#_{p_1}\hat{a}^\#_{p_2}\rho_G]$,

-the number of different trace expressions is given by
+the number of different trace expressions of this form is given by

 $M\cdot (2N)^{2(L-1)A}$